ryo-imai-bit/rmal/README.md

-# rmal - Make a Lisp in RUst
+# rmal - Make a Lisp in Rust

 [Mal](https://github.com/kanaka/mal) implementation in Rust